Reading Time: 3 minutes

 The assault on its IT infrastructure appears as the Canadian gambling sector is regaining strength following the pandemic.
 Amidst waning in-person turnout, the provincial government introduced legal online casinos in Ontario to great effect, with around $1.4 billion in gaming revenue in the first year alone, according to the regulatory authority iGaming Ontario.

 The Canadian Internet Registration Authority (CIRA) runs a survey amongst businesses and cybersecurity experts each year, in which they seem to conclude that Canada isn’t ready for new cyber threats.
-The 2022 survey showed that 22 percent of organizations had been victims of a successful ransomware attack in the previous 12 months.
+The 2022 survey showed that 22 per cent of organizations had been victims of a successful ransomware attack in the previous 12 months.

-Perhaps most concerningly, 96 percent of IT professionals in the survey indicated their organization undertakes minimum cybersecurity training annually.
+Perhaps most concerningly, 96 per cent of IT professionals in the survey indicated their organization undertakes minimum cybersecurity training annually.
 The survey also raises a valid query – is this training designed to protect user data and organizations from criminal activity or merely from legal culpability in the event of a breach?

 Furthermore, phishing is still the most common entry point for ransomware attacks.
 Phishing is one of the oldest and simplest forms of internet scam.
 The term phishing has been reliably tracked to 1995 and possibly earlier.